-- 1. Host two (2) statewide meetings involving practitioners and providers aimed at increasing the knowledge, skills and abilities of providers in both clinical and business practices - 2.
-Host one (1) Forum on Operational Impacts of Behavioral health Systems Reform involving practitioners, providers and advocates to increase the knowledge, skills and abilities of participants to shift how services are provided and operate effectively with changes in contractual expectations and increased needs for addiction services. - 3.
-Host at least four 4 regional trainings for providers to increase their skills and knowledge of ethics, emerging prevention strategies and innovative treatment interventions to increase quality of care. - 4.
-Maintain 1 membership and promote state affiliation of the National Council for Behavioral Health and select representatives to attend their annual meeting. - 5.
-Provide substance use disorder representation with a North Carolina focus at national conferences. - 6.
+- 1. Host one (1) statewide conference involving practitioners and providers aimed at increasing the knowledge, skills and abilities of providers in both clinical and business practices. - 2.
+Host at least 10 virtual trainings for providers to increase their skills and knowledge of ethics, emerging prevention and recovery strategies and approaches and innovative treatment interventions to increase quality of care. - 3.
+Maintain 1 membership and promote state affiliation of the National Council for Behavioral Health and select representatives to attend their annual meeting. - 4.
+Provide substance use disorder representation with a North Carolina focus at national conferences. - 5.
 Create and disseminate at least eight (8) email and interactive marketing pieces to reach provider audience with timely updates.